By

 When put into practice, RPA makes it easy to collect policyholder information and populate that data throughout the insurance organization’s various systems, as well as consolidate that information.
 This feature isn’t just convenient.
 It saves everyone involved time and money—from the company to the customer.

-Benefits of RPA in Insurance
+Benefits of RPA in insurance

 When employed correctly, RPA can help employees free up as much as 30% capacity at an enterprise level.
 RPA works especially well for a distributed workforce as part of a workflow system.
 RPA solutions have several important benefits for insurance organizations: